 Narcotics Anonymous World Services, Inc. (NAWS) was incorporated on January 25, 1977 and is headquartered in Chatsworth, California.
-In addition, NAWS operates a literature distribution facility in Toronto, Canada and offices in Brussels, Belgium, and Iran.
+In addition, NAWS operates literature distribution facilities in India, Toronto, Canada and offices in Brussels, Belgium, and Iran.
 NAWS' Iranian service office is known as Payam Omega.
 NAWS is a not-for-profit organization that provides communications and information for the Fellowship of Narcotics Anonymous (NA).
 NAWS achieves its purpose by maintaining correspondence with NA groups and service committees, by printing and distributing World Services Conference (WSC) approved literature, and by maintaining the archives and files of NA.